pps43/pps43.github.io/content/posts/using_physx_rigidbody.md

 # Golden Tips
+- When calling `PxRigidBodyExt::setMassAndUpdateInertia(actor, mass)`, make sure `mass` is **above zero** for dynamic rigidbody, otherwise it crashes randomly when collision happens.
 - When calling `PxRigidDynamic::setAngularDamping(value)`, make sure `value` is **above zero** otherwise it goes unstable for rotating.
 - Changing scene-wide gravity value will **NOT** auto-wake sleeping rigidbody.
 Call `PxRigidDynamic::wakeUp()` manually if required.